syntax-tree/hast-util-to-jsx-runtime/readme.md

 Possible components to use (TypeScript type).

 Each key is a tag name typed in `JSX.IntrinsicElements`.
-Each value is a component accepting the corresponding props or a different tag name.
+Each value is either a different tag name, or a component accepting the corresponding props (and an optional `node` prop if `passNode` is on).

 You can access props at `JSX.IntrinsicElements`.
 For example, to find props for `a`, use `JSX.IntrinsicElements['a']`.